Ubertino I da Carrara: Domestic initiatives

 During his five years of power, Ubertinello had worked extensively to improve Padua internally.
 He began with reform legislation in February 1339.

 He finished a new wall begun by Marsilio and built a new palace (1343).
 In March 1344, a clock was added to the tower of the palace by Giacomo Dondi.
 He repaved old roads and laid new ones.
 He reinforced the riverbanks to prevent flooding and erosion and dug a canal to Este, where he rebuilt the citadel, and Montagnano.
 He patronised the wool industry to develop commerce and confirmed the ancient privileges of the University of Padua to develop education.
 He appointed Rainiero Arsendi da Forlì to the chair of civil law in 1344.

 On 27 March 1345, on the advice of his vicar Pietro da Campagnola, he nominated Marsilietto Papafava, a relative, his heir, bypassing Jacopo, the son of Nicolò.
-On 29 March, he died and was buried in the Augustinian Church of the Eremitani in Padua.
+On 29 March, he died and was buried in the church of Sant'Agostino, although his body and tomb were later transferred to the Augustinian Church of the Eremitani in Padua in 1820.